smcd253/uart-m3pi-ee250/README.md

 ```

 We have created a script for you that does a clean compile, flashes, and terms
-using `pyterm` which we have also included in this repository.
-To run these
+using `pyterm` that's also in RIOT-OS which we have also included in this
-scripts WITHOUT sudo, you will need to add your user to the `dialout` group to
-get access to USB devices.
+repository for your convenience.
+To run these scripts WITHOUT sudo, you will
+need to add your user to the `dialout` group to get access to USB devices.
+We
+should not see any use of `sudo` to flash your LPC1768s!

     sudo adduser $USER dialout